EPA consulting White House over biofuel waiver program: source

-NEW YORK (Reuters) - The U.S. Environmental Protection Agency is seeking White House guidance on the future of its controversial biofuel waiver program after a court ruling cast doubt over its legitimacy and aims to announce a decision by early next month, a source familiar with the matter said.
+NEW YORK (Reuters) - The U.S. Environmental Protection Agency is seeking White House guidance on the future of its controversial biofuel waiver program after a court ruling cast doubt over its legitimacy, and aims to announce a decision by early next month, a source familiar with the matter said on Friday.

 In late January the U.S. Court of Appeals for the 10th Circuit said the EPA must reconsider some waivers it gave oil refineries exempting them from the nation's biofuel blending laws.
 The ruling here has prompted speculation that the EPA will need to reconsider dozens of other waivers it has granted under similar circumstances, and drastically reduce the numbers of waivers handed out in the future.

 The exemption program has saved oil refineries hundreds of millions of dollars in regulatory costs.
 But it has infuriated the corn and biofuel industries, which say the Trump administration has overused the exemptions in a way that undermines demand for corn-based ethanol.
+The oil industry refutes that the exemptions hurt ethanol demand.

-The EPA will announce a response to the decision by March 9 after consultations with the White House, according to the source, who asked not to be named.
+The EPA will announce a response to the court’s decision by March 9 after consultations with the White House, according to the source, who asked not to be named.

 “EPA and (the Department of Justice) are reviewing the decision and carefully considering its potential impact on the program,” EPA spokeswoman Molly Block said in a statement.